On sampling diluted Spin-Glasses with unbounded interactions: Introduction

 Sampling from Gibbs distributions induced by instances of $\G(n, d/n)$, or, more generally, instances of the so-called {\em random Constraint Satisfaction Problems}, is at the heart of the endeavours to investigate connections between {\em phase transitions} and the efficiency of algorithms, e.g. \cite{OptasOghlan08,alaoui2020algorithmic,COghlanEfth11,GalStefVigJACM15,GamSudan17,SlySun12, mossel2013exact}.
 The MCMC sampling problem on the sparse random graph has garnered considerable attention, e.g., see \cite{dyer2006randomly,BezakovaGGS22,EftFeng23,mossel2010gibbs, mossel2013exact, EfthymiouHSV18,DyerFriez10,ChManMo23}, and is considered an intriguing case to study.
-Until recently, the focus has been on sampling standard Gibbs distributions, which already is a very challenging problem.
-The study of spin-glasses takes us a step further.
+Until recently, the focus has been on sampling standard Gibbs distributions, which is already a very challenging problem.
+Spin-glasses take us a step further.
 Working with the {2-spin model}, we introduce an {\em extra level} of disorder due to the Gaussian couplings at the edges of the graph.
 Hence, in our analysis, we need to deal with the disorder of both $\G(n,d/n)$ and the random Gibbs distribution on this graph.

-The objective of this work is to investigate the range of the inverse temperature $\beta$ such that the corresponding Glauber dynamics exhibits {\em fast mixing}.
+Given a typical instance of $\G(n,d/n)$, the objective of this work is to investigate the range of the inverse temperature $\beta$ such that the corresponding Glauber dynamics exhibits {\em fast mixing}.
 It is a folklore conjecture that we have fast mixing time for any $\beta<\beta_{\rm rec}$, where $\beta_{\rm rec}=\beta_{\rm rec}(d)$ specifies the onset of the so-called {\em reconstruction region} of the 2-spin model on $\G(n,d/n)$.
 In particular, $\beta_{\rm rec}$ satisfies

 where the expectation is with respect to the standard normal random variable $\gauss$.
 An upper bound for $\beta_{\rm rec}$ was found in \cite{guerra2004high}, while in \cite{EfthZampICALP23} it was shown that this bound is tight, yielding the above relation.
 It is elementary to verify that $\lim_{d\to\infty}\beta_{\rm rec}=\frac{1}{\sqrt{d}}$.